 Perched high above the village of Coniston sits Signalman's Rest.
 A traditional Lakeland slate cottage, once home to the signalman of the old Victorian 'Furness Railway' which linked Coniston to Broughton-in-Furness via the Woodland Valley.
 From its prime positioning this deceptively spacious cottage enjoys magnificent open views over Coniston village, Coniston Water, the hills of Grizedale, the Yewdale Fells & beyond.
-Having been completely renovated a few years ago, Signalman's Rest is now a real 'home from home'.
+Having been completely renovated a few years ago, Signalman's Rest is now a real 'home from home' and comfortably sleeps 6/8 (6 adults or party of 8 with children).
 Split over three floors and offering fantastic aspects this wonderful cottage is the perfect base for families, friends and outdoor enthusiasts.
 The village of Coniston and all its amenities are just a few minutes' walk away (downhill), whilst footpaths to the surrounding fells can be accessed straight from the front door.

 Signalman's Rest really does enjoy the very best of both worlds, in essence this is a charming cottage set in a quiet location and a great place from which to explore the lakes.